spcourse/sp2/10 Complexity/dictionaries/10 dictionaries.md

 	Dictionary[Please]
 	-> Por favor

-So the mapping is from one element to another associated element (its translation), which we might want to look up.
+The mapping here is from one element to another associated element (its translation), which we might want to look up.
 This is generally how dictionaries are used in Python.
 Lets take a closer look at at the syntax in Python and some more cases where we might want to use dictionaries.

-## Screencapture

 So, dictionaries are an efficient way to store pairs of variables together.
-As an example, we could make a fruit basket and store the quantity we have of the different types of fruit.
+As another example, we could make a fruit basket and store the quantity we have of the different types of fruit.
 In our previous example we stored Spanish translations for English words in our dictionary, and here we are going to store counts for each type of fruit.
 Using dictionaries in this way, as a mapping from elements to some count (or a score) is another very common way to use dictionaries